Last updated on November 13, 2025

 Avon Valley Adventure and Wildlife Park is hosting a whole Christmas Experience this year, which includes all sorts of fun festive events.
 There’s a Christmas village with interactive experiences, including Santa’s toy shop (where every child gets a gift), Santa’s post room where you can write to Santa, the chance to make reindeer food in the Reindeer Kitchen, and plenty more.

-There’s also a miniature ‘Elf Express’ train to ride on, a magical forest to explore and a Grinch show.
-Plus you can also explore all the usual Avon Valley attractions and rides.
+There’s also a miniature ‘Elf Express’ train to ride on, a magical forest to explore, meet-the-Grinch, and a Christmas show.
+Plus, you can also explore all the usual Avon Valley attractions and rides.

 Wake the Tiger is getting a festive makeover this Christmas.
-The Retro-Mega-Mas blends nostalgic Christmas memories with surreal, creative twists.
-Get transported through decades of Christmas traditions, reimagined in unexpected and imaginative ways.
+The Retro-Mega-Mas blends nostalgic Christmas memories with creative twists.
+This year’s show tells a feel-good story brought to life through pre-loved materials and upcycled creations.

 Christmas at Dyrham Park